 You’re cleaning up your pantry, and you just found 3 cans of evaporated milk.
 You hardly remember the last time you used evaporated milk or even bought some.
 And all three cans are past the date on the label.
 Does evaporated milk go bad?

-Since this variety of milk comes canned, you might think that it probably should last past the best-by date.
+Since this variety of milk often comes canned, you might think that it probably should last past the best-by date.
 And that’s correct, an unopened can of evaporated milk can last a long time.

 If you’d like to learn more about storage, shelf life, and going bad of evaporated milk, read on.